Halloween Capitol of the World - Anoka MN vs Salem MA

 Salem Witch Trial Walking Tour

-To learn about the key events and sites related to the 1692 witch hysteria, the Salem Witch Trial Walking Tour offered by Salem Witch Museum is a great choice.
+The Salem Witch Museum offers a great choice to learn about the key events and sites related to the 1692 witch hysteria: the Salem Witch Trial Walking Tour.

-Guides take you to sites like the Witch Trial Memorial, the burial ground for accused witch John Proctor, and past witch trial victim’s homes.
+Guides show you places related to the witch trials, like the Witch Trial Memorial and the burial site of accused witch John Proctor.

 The guides to an amazing job of telling the stories of the victims.
 You really get a good understanding of the hysteria started and spread.